Sebjet24/UFOs/README.md

 We can make the dynamic webpage more user-friendly, thus here are some suggestions for developing the dynamic webpage:

-1- Mobile optimization: With an ever-increasing number of people accessing the internet via mobile devices, it is now a must for a webpage to be mobile-optimized and responsive, as well as all of the content we publish.
+First- Mobile optimization: With an ever-increasing number of people accessing the internet via mobile devices, it is now a must for a webpage to be mobile-optimized and responsive, as well as all of the content we publish.
 There are two major factors to consider.
 On mobile devices, non-mobile-optimized content will load slowly, reducing our chances of conversion.
 The second is about participation.
 Having mobile-optimized content necessitates offering touch-friendly experiences.
 Clicking will not need users to zoom in.

-2- The data table has seven columns and virtually covers the entire dynamic site.
+Second- The data table has seven columns and virtually covers the entire dynamic site.
 The following items can be added to the table to make it more efficient:

 - A toolbar with a dropdown menu in the upper right corner of the page, such as: